DopplerHQ/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report an issue with the Doppler CLI
 title: "[BUG]"
 labels: bug
-assignees: bvallelunga, Piccirello
+assignees: Piccirello

 ---